0rganizers/tasarch_cpp/docs/pages/movie.md

 Unfortunately, there are a few important aspects we need to support:

 -# **Multiple controllers** (e.g. Player 1 and Player 2)
--# **Different controllers** (e.g. SNES mouse), let's not worry too much about this for now, but we should keep it in mind for future compatibility
+-# **Different controllers** (e.g. SNES mouse), ~~let's not worry too much about this for now, but we should keep it in mind for future compatibility~~ (nevermind, if we want ds we definitely need this already for the screen :/)
 -# **Correct synchronization to frames of core**. \todo Figure out how this is done in BizHawk.
 What happens if you lag???

 -# **Support polling multiple times per frame**, see https://tasvideos.org/7245S why this is necessary.